Phoenix-Chen-Git/CCMU/README.md

   </tr>
 </table>

+Across the five folds, the FPR ranges from 0.576 to 0.886, while ROC-AUC remains high (0.794 to 0.832).
+PR-AUC ranges from 0.203 to 0.279, consistently outperforming MIT.
+The model satisfies the FNR constraint while offering improved—but still imperfect—balance between precision and recall.

 ## Table 5.
 Mixed model five-fold cross-validation metrics
 | Fold | FNR Constraint |  FPR    | ROC-AUC | PR-AUC |
 |------|---------------|---------|---------|--------|